keptn/keptn.github.io/content/docs/0.6.0/manage/project/index.md

 **Note:** If a Git upstream is configured for this project, the referenced repository or project will not be deleted.
 Besides, deployed services are also not deleted by this command.
 To clean-up all resources created by Keptn:

-- delete the remote repository for your project
+- Delete the remote repository for your project

-- delete the Helm releases that have been deployed by Keptn, e.g.:
+- Delete the Helm releases that have been deployed by Keptn, e.g.:

   ```console
   helm ls